mmolash/basic-mern/README.md

 ### windows
 We'll need some basics installed for the rest of the tutorial.
 Visit (this link)[https://nodejs.org/en/download/] and install the latest version of node.
-From now on, whenever typing commands in terminal, use the node.js command prompt that installed.
+From now on, whenever typing commands in terminal, use the cmd application.

 ## front end